-Day 10: Thursday 27 April, Merzouga – Rissani – Erfoud – Tineghir
+Day 10: Thursday 23 April, Merzouga – Rissani – Erfoud – Tineghir

-Dawn Camel Excursion (Optional)
+•Dawn Camel Excursion (Optional)

 •Tomb of Mawlay ‘Ali al-Sharif, Rissani

 After an optional dawn excursion to the sand dunes of Merzouga to watch the sunrise, we depart for Rissani, the capital of the province of Tafilalt and ancestral home of the ‘Alawi dynasty.
 Rissani lies alongside the ruins of the early Islamic town of Sijilmassa which controlled Moroccan trade with sub-Saharan Africa from the early 8th century until the 14th century.
 Sijilmassa’s vast ruins reflect the wealth of this medieval city, but by the 16th century it was no more than one of a number of fortified mud-brick villages (qsars).
 These mud-brick villages are composed of many small houses wedged together whose outer walls form a continuous outer rampart through which a single ornate portal provides access to the village.
 The modern town of Rissani, constructed this century, itself grew out of the largest set of local qsars.

 After lunch in Erfoud, we take the Tinjdad road west to the town of Tineghir at the mouth of the Tudgha Gorge.
 This road marks the start of the Route of the Qasbas, so-called because of the many fortified houses, or qasbas, which line its edges.
-Along the way we stop to view part of the 300 km network of khettara (qanat) – subsurface irrigation channels which were excavated in the Tafilalt basin beginning in the late 14th century.
+Along the way we stop to view part of the 300-kilometre network of khettara (qanat) – subsurface irrigation channels which were excavated in the Tafilalt basin beginning in the late 14th century.
 More than 75 of these chains provided perennial water following the breakup of the ancient city of Sijilmassa.
 Khettara continued to function for much of the northern oasis until the early 1970s, when new technologies and government policies forced changes.
 (Overnight Tineghir) BLD

-Ait Ben Haddu – 1 night
+Ouarzazate – 1 night

-Qsars of Tineghir
+•Qsars of Tineghir

 •Qasba de Taourirt

 Near Tineghir the High Atlas meets the Jabal Saghru, a small massif which is part of the Anti Atlas range.
 The deep gorges of Tudgha and Dades mark the fault line between these two mountain ranges.
 Both gorges were carved out of the rock by torrents of melt water from the peaks above them.
 As they widen, small terraces of crops line each watercourse and villages cling to their sides, placed above the line of the torrential meltwaters which can close the gorges in spring.
 Here the mud-brick is the same brilliant red as the soil, creating a striking contrast to the rich green crops.

-This morning we visit the qsar (fortified village) of Tineghir and then head up the Tudgha Gorge.
+This morning we head up the spectacular Tudgha Gorge.
 En route we shall take a leisurely walk through one of the rich, cultivated areas nestling on the banks of the Wad Tudgha.
-After lunching in the Tudgha Gorge, we shall return to the Route of the Qasbas and continue west.
+We then return to Tineghir to visit the qsar (fortified village) and have lunch.
+After our meal we shall take the Route of the Qasbas and continue west.

 This afternoon we visit the Qasba of Taourirt located in the town of Ouarzazate.
 Built late in the 19th century, the qasba became important in the 1930s when the local Glawi dynasty’s powers were at their peak.
 The qasba was never actually resided in by the Glawi chiefs but rather by their second tier of command, including their sons and cousins and their massive entourages of extended family members, servants, builders, and craftsmen.
 The qasba has close to 300 rooms grouped in more than 20 riads (apartments).
+(Overnight Ouarzazate) BLD

-Marrakesh – 3 nights
+Marrakesh – 5 nights

-Ksar of Ait Ben Haddu
+•Ksar of Ait Ben Haddu

-Tiz n’Tishka Pass
+•Tiz n’Tishka Pass

-This morning we visit Ait Ben Haddu.
+This morning we drive to Ait Ben Haddu, one of the fortified villages under control of the Glawi family in the late 19th and early 20th centuries.
 Located in the foothills of the High Atlas, Ait Ben Haddu is the most famous qsar in the Ounila Valley, and a striking example of southern Moroccan architecture.
 This fortified village in its dramatic landscape is regularly used as settings for films.